About unexpected restarts

 - If your Mac is frequently restarting unexpectedly, it's important to determine the exact steps that lead up to the issue.
 Next time your Mac restarts unexpectedly, record the date and time it occurs.
 These questions may help you diagnose the problem:

 - Was the computer starting up, shutting down or performing a particular task when the unexpected restart happened?

 - Is the computer restart random or does it happen every time you do a certain task?

 - Does the restart happen when a specific external device is connected to your Mac or to a specific port?

-- Learn what to do if your Mac doesn't turn on or start up.
+- Find out what to do if your Mac doesn't turn on or start up.

-- Learn about the screens you see when your Mac starts up.
+- Find out more about the screens you see when your Mac starts up.